Xunnamius/unified-utils/CONTRIBUTING.md

 First time contributor to a GitHub project?
 If you could use some help getting started, [take a look at this quick and easy guide][how-to-contribute]. 💜

-## Briefly: Submitting a Pull Request (Pr)
+## Briefly: Submitting a Pull Request (PR)

 > See also: [CODE_OF_CONDUCT.md][code-of-conduct]

-This repository uses a [fully automated][github-actions] [continuous linting][husky-cl] (CL), integration testing (CI), and deployment (CD) [projector][projector]-based pipeline for integrating PRs and publishing releases.
+This repository uses a [fully automated][github-actions] [continuous linting][husky-cl] (CL), integration testing (CI), and deployment (CD) [symbiote][symbiote]-based pipeline for integrating PRs and publishing releases.
 The neat thing about a fully automated pipeline is that anyone anywhere can make a contribution quickly and with minimal tedium.

 This repository makes extensive use of [debug][pkg-debug].
 Should you wish to view all possible debugging output, [export